Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Fêtes de l'Assomption (August)

 The Assumption Festival in Thessaloniki is an important religious and cultural celebration.
-Thousands of locals and tourists gather for processions, concerts and traditional performances.
-The city comes alive with open-air events, offering a friendly, festive atmosphere throughout August.
+These festivals bring together thousands of locals and tourists for processions, concerts and traditional performances.
+The town comes alive with outdoor events, offering a friendly, festive atmosphere throughout August.

 Thessaloniki International Fair (September)

 The Thessaloniki International Fair is one of Greece’s biggest economic and commercial events.
 It attracts thousands of visitors every year to discover the latest innovations in technology, craftsmanship and gastronomy.
-The fair also features cultural exhibitions, art events and musical performances, making it an event not to be missed.
+The fair also features cultural exhibitions, art events and musical performances, making it a not-to-be-missed event.

 Dimitria Festival (September - October)

 The Dimitria Festival is one of Thessaloniki’s major cultural events.
 It takes place every autumn and celebrates art, music, theater and dance.
-Performances take place at various historic sites around the city, such as the Museum of Byzantine Culture and the White Tower, providing a magical atmosphere.
+The shows take place at various historic sites in the city, such as the Museum of Byzantine Culture and the White Tower, offering a magical atmosphere.
 Visitors can enjoy local and international performances while exploring the city from an artistic perspective.

 Bougatsa Festival (October)

-Thessaloniki is famous for its bougatsa, a traditional pastry stuffed with cream, cheese or meat.
+Thessaloniki is famous for its bougatsa, a traditional pastry filled with cream, cheese or meat.
 The Bougatsa Festival, held every year in October, is a real treat for gourmets.
-At this festival, you can taste different versions of bougatsa, meet local bakers and take part in workshops to learn how to make this specialty at home.
+At this festival, you can taste different versions of bougatsa, meet local bakers, and take part in workshops to learn how to make this specialty at home.

 Thessaloniki International Film Festival (November)